 The National Blue Ribbon School Program was the brainchild of the second Secretary of Education, Terrel H. Bell, named by President Reagan.
 Best known for commissioning the study of American education that resulted in A Nation at Risk, Bell created the National Blue Ribbon Schools Award in 1982 to bring public attention to the best schools in the United States and to facilitate communication and sharing of best practices within and among schools.
 The program is supported in this effort through ongoing collaboration with the National Association of Elementary School Principals and the National Association of Secondary School Principals.

-National Blue Ribbon Schools are nominated by the top education official, the Chief State School Officer in each state, the District of Columbia, Puerto Rico, the Department of Defense Education Activity (DoDEA) and the Bureau of Indian Education (BIE).
+Public schools are nominated by the Chief State School Officer in each state, the District of Columbia, Puerto Rico, the Department of Defense Education Activity (DoDEA) and the Bureau of Indian Education (BIE).
+At least one-third of public schools nominated in each state must student populations of at least 40% students from disadvantaged backgrounds.
+All public schools must also meet their state’s annual measurable objectives (e.g., AYP).
 The Council for American Private Education (CAPE) nominates non-public schools, including parochial and independent schools.
 A total of 417 schools nationwide may be nominated, with state allocations determined by the number of K-12 students and schools in each jurisdiction, ranging from a minimum of three schools to a maximum of 35.
 CAPE may nominate up to 50 non-public schools.
-At least one-third of public school nominated by each state must be schools with at least 40 percent of their students from disadvantaged backgrounds.
-These schools may be nominated as either Exemplary High Performing or Exemplary Improving Schools.

 The Impact of National Blue Ribbon Schools

 The Award’s effect on schools and communities is powerful.
-As one principal recalls, “The National Blue Ribbon begins a process you cannot stop.”
+As one principal recalled, “The National Blue Ribbon begins a process you cannot stop.”

-Many National Blue Ribbon Schools find they attract business partners, financial assistance and volunteers.
-If school choice is an option, student applications to National Blue Ribbon Schools increase.
+Many National Blue Ribbon Schools find they attract new business partners, financial assistance and volunteers.
+If school choice is an option, numbers of student applications soar.
 Less quantifiably, the Award inspires students: “You have pride, knowing your school worked so hard to reach that goal,” one student noted.
 The Award re-energizes staff and parents.
 Teachers describe a renewed commitment to exchanging new ideas with one another.
 Student pride and staff confidence grow.

 National Blue Ribbon School principal and teacher leaders are called on to give presentations at state, regional, and professional meetings about the practices that have made a difference for their students and faculty.
 District and state educators visit these model schools to learn about promising leadership and instructional strategies.

 Selected profiles of schools are featured on the NBRS website and winning applications are posted on the U.S. Education Department’s Blue Ribbon website.
-National Blue Ribbon Schools are frequently profiled in the Department’s newsletters and journals and on the Department’s Institute of Education Sciences’ Doing What Works website.
+National Blue Ribbon Schools are frequently profiled in the Department’s newsletters and journals as well as the Doing What Works project of the Department’s Institute of Education Sciences

 * A student from a “disadvantaged background” is defined by the CSSO of each state.
 At a minimum, the definition must include students eligible for free and reduced-price school meals and may include students with disabilities and students who are limited English proficient, migrant, or receiving services under Title I of the Elementary and Secondary Education Act, as amended by the No Child Left Behind Act of 2001.